 The ranch has four kilometers of forest walking trails, but the main draw is trail rides, escorted in small groups of four people by an experienced rider who loves nothing more than being in the saddle.
 Book a one-hour loop ride that is four kilometers long, or the two-hour river crossing that includes a swim at a sandy beach.
 You can also ride a horse to nearby Cascade Falls, trotting along narrow pathways and rocky slopes throughout the journey.

 Looking for another peak experience that's not on a horse?
 There's always rock climbing!
 If golf is your game, it's a two-minute drive to the Christina Lake Golf Club.
 For a refreshing swim, the beach at Christina Lake is six kilometers away.

 Address: 701 Border Road, Christina Lake, British Columbia

-Park Lane Resort is a motel and campground combo located on a hectare of cedar forest within strolling distance of a Christina Lake beach.
-Most of the 26 campsites are for motorhomes, with five sites accommodating larger RVs.
+Formerly known as Park Lane Resort campground, Barefoot Villas offers motel rooms and cozy cabins on a hectare of cedar forest within strolling distance of a Christina Lake beach.

-The spacious park-like setting invites families to engage in reunions and other special events.
-There's a playground for children and a horseshoe pit for grownups.
-Leashed dogs are welcome.
+The spacious park-like setting includes a playground for children and hiking trails for the whole family.
+Dogs are welcome.

 Address: 31 Kingsley Road, Christina Lake, British Columbia